KaarisMoiLeCrane/EcoleDirecte-Plus/README_EN.md

 ### Installation

 The extension is 100% pure js and I want it to still be pure js.
-If you want to use any library you can but I will try (or you can try) to remake the functionnalities you use in the library.
+If you want to use any library you can but I will try (or you can try) to remake the functionnalities you use from the library.
 See [Contributing](#contributing)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>